Skip to main content

 Custom settings

-You can customize the theme using the custom settings found in Settings > Design
+You can customize the theme using the custom settings found in Settings > Design & branding:

 Dark theme logo:

-If your normal logo doesn't look good on dark mode, you can upload a new one using this settings.
+If your normal logo doesn't look good on dark mode, you can upload a new one using this setting.
 This logo will only be displayed on dark mode.
 Please make sure both the light mode logo and the dark mode logo have the same size.

 Dark theme accent color:

-If your site's accent color doesn't look good on dark mode, you can adjust it using this settings.
+If your site's accent color doesn't look good on dark mode, you can adjust it using this setting.
 This new color will only be used on dark mode.
 Black (#000000) is a placeholder and is ignored.

 Default color scheme: